Stevie Richards: Raven's Nest (1994–1996)

 In May 1995 at Enter the Sandman, Dreamer introduced Luna Vachon to ECW to counter the continual interference from Richards and Raven's Nest.
-On June 30, 1995 at Mountain Top Madness, Raven and Richards defeated The Public Enemy to win the ECW World Tag Team Championship.
+On June 30, 1995, at Mountain Top Madness, Raven and Richards defeated The Public Enemy to win the ECW World Tag Team Championship.
 At Hardcore Heaven on July 1, 1995, Raven and Richards defeated Dreamer and Vachon in a tag team match.
-Two weeks later at Heat Wave, Vachon defeated Richards in a cage match.
+Two weeks later at Heatwave '95: Rage in the Cage!, Vachon defeated Richards in a cage match.

 In the summer of 1995, an unnamed woman began appearing in the audience during Richards' matches.
 On August 26, 1995, Richards introduced her to Joey Styles as his girlfriend, Francine.
 Francine began accompanying to Richards to ringside, but tensions quickly arose between her and McGillicutty.
 On August 26, 1995, McGillicutty defeated Francine after Richards turned on her by super kicking her at the behest of Raven.
 Francine subsequently aligned herself with The Pitbulls, helping them defeat Raven and Richards for the ECW World Tag Team Championship at Gangstas Paradise on September 16, 1995.
-Raven and Richards regained the titles from The Pitbulls on October 7, 1995, only to lose them to The Public Enemy later that evening.
+Raven and Richards regained the titles from The Pitbulls on October 7, 1995 at South Philly Jam, only to lose them to The Public Enemy later that evening.

 At November to Remember on November 18, 1995, Richards introduced a lackey of his own, The Blue Meanie.
 Over the following year, Richards and The Blue Meanie would perform numerous parodies of other wrestlers, including "Baron von Stevie" and "Colonel DeMeanie"; "Lord Stevie" and "Sir Meanie"; "Stevie Alexander Bagwell" and "Meanie Riggs"; and "Flyboy Stevie Rock" and "Meanie Grunge".
 In late 1995, Richards received another lackey, Super Nova.